FOSSRIT/HowToFOSS/chapters/bizleg-case-studies/enterprise/Canonical-Ubuntu.md

 > Does your subject organize or participate in any conferences?
 If so, list them here, and provide links to any relevant sessions, keynotes, or content.

 Ubuntu participates in several conferences.
-A list can be found [here] (https://wiki.ubuntu.com/ConferenceAppearances).
+A list can be found [here](https://wiki.ubuntu.com/ConferenceAppearances).

 ## Community Architecture